Thinking of moving home or downsizing?

 Although family members will want the best for you, it is important to get independent financial advice before making any decisions.

 It may be possible for you or your family to buy a share in a property.
-Learning Disability England have information about shared ownership.
+Gov.UK has more information about shared ownership.

 Housing associations are private, non-profit making organisations that provide low-cost housing for people in need of a home.
 Although independent they are regulated by the government and often receive public funding.
 Many housing associations also run shared ownership schemes to help those who cannot afford to buy a home outright.